-New agreements are created by Sector Services on behalf of the funders and Ministry of Health.
+New agreements are created by Sector Operations on behalf of the funders and Ministry of Health.
 These agreements are based on standard templates.

 Variations to the Standard Terms and Conditions of these templates may be captured in the Provider Specific Terms and Conditions section of the agreement.
 The agreements support the relationship between the funder and the provider.